microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ### Program Configuration Setup

-There are four program configurations inside the project. **Note** The sensor requires a 24 hour warm-up time before becoming stable.
+There are four program configurations inside the project. **Note:** The sensor requires a 24 hour warm-up time before becoming stable.
 If the microcontroller is power cycled during programming, the timer will restart.
 For evaluation purposes, only `free` and `pro` configurations should be used as these are the "production" versions.

 For development, only `develop` and `develop_no_cksm` should be used.
 These development versions do not enforce the 24 hour warm-up time, they will power-up even if the system fails self-check, and retain EEPROM values across programming cycles.
-Note, only the `develop_no_cksm` version is capable of entering debug mode, but will fail the flash checksum on startup. **Note:** The user is responsible for ensuring the sensor has warmed up in these modes.
+However, only the `develop_no_cksm` version is capable of entering debug mode, but will fail the flash checksum on startup. **Note:** The user is responsible for ensuring the sensor has warmed up in these modes.

-Please consult the table below to determine which configuration to use. **For initial evaluation purposes, `free` or `pro` is recommended.**
+Please consult the table below to determine which configuration to use. **For initial evaluation purposes, `free` or `pro` are recommended.**

 | Configuration | Optimization Level | Debug Mode Capable | 24 Hour Warm-Up Time | EEPROM Retained | Checksum Valid
 | --- | ---- | ---- | ---- | ---- | -----